Kavin Bharti Mittal: Career

 After Hike's closure, Mittal pivoted the company to focus on building the Rush Gaming Universe, a mobile gaming application.
 In August 2021, they announced an undisclosed round of funding led by Tinder cofounder Justin Mateen.
 The round also saw participation from SoftBank Vision Fund CEO Rajeev Misra, Tinder co-founder Sean Rad, Flipkart co-founder Binny Bansal, CRED founder Kunal Shah, and others.

 In February 2022, Mittal announced that Polygon had joined Hike's list of investors and partners, with the Rush Gaming Universe confirming its rumored plans for blockchain gaming.
-In May 2022, Mittal's Hike announced an undisclosed round of funding from web3 investors Jump Capital, Tribe Capital and Republic Crypto, the blockchain investment arm of Republic Capital.
+In May 2022, Mittal's Hike announced an undisclosed round of funding from web3 investors Jump Capital, Tribe Capital, and Republic Crypto, the blockchain investment arm of Republic Capital.
+In 2024, WinZo - a one-time partner of Hike- alleged that Hike had violated its intellectual property and copied its app.
+WinZO has approached the Delhi High Court, which referred the matter to arbitration.

 Public profile

-Kavin Mittal was featured in the Forbes 30 Under 30 list in 2017.
+Mittal appeared in a Forbes 30 Under 30 list in 2017.
 Mittal was also a part of 35 under 35 Entrepreneur magazine 2016 list.